AllUnderControl/Projects/Power Electronics Design/Bidirectional optimized/readme.md

-Our group participated in a competition to achieve the highest power density and efficiency for a bidirectional DC/DC converter.
-Our design reached 99.42% efficiency and a power density of 28.4 kW/l.
+My class was participated in a competition to achieve the highest power density and efficiency for a bidirectional DC/DC converter.
+My design reached 99.42% efficiency and a power density of 28.4 kW/l.